lorengreenfield/halfcab/README.md

 Then just use `localEvents` as you would `geb`;

 #### State management
-- `states` - an array storing 50 states by default (can be set within options)
+- `state` - an object that contains the application state
 - `updateState` - update the global state object.
 You can choose to do shallow or deep merging.
 If you want to you can achieve Redux style updates by using `geb`.
-Calling updateState will cause components to re-render, and a new state object to be pushed onto the end of the states array (Removing the first item in the array if it's reached the maxStates allowed).
+Calling updateState will cause the state object to be updated and then re-rendered.
-//

 ```js
 import { updateState, geb } from 'halfcab';